DirectoryTree/LdapRecord-Docs/laravel/auth/setup.md

 }
 ```

-You can now sign into your application using usernames instead of email addresses.
+You can now sign in to your application using usernames instead of email addresses.

 ## Fallback Authentication {#fallback-auth}

-Database fallback allows the authentication of local database users if LDAP
+Database fallback allows the authentication of local database users if **LDAP
-**connectivity is not present**, or an LDAP **user cannot be found**.
+connectivity is not present**, or **an LDAP user cannot be found**.

 To enable this feature, you must define a `fallback` array inside of the credentials
 you return from the `credentials()` method inside of your `LoginController`: